endurantgames/cosmiclegends/src/classes/mage.md

     []{.pet-id}

-Mists of Misdirection
+Illusionist

+:   []{.magical-specialty-prereq}

-:   Your magicks can cloud the minds of mortals.
-Add 2 dice when you use
-    a power to advance the Outwit or Rescue goals.
+    Your magicks can cloud the minds of mortals.
+Add 2 dice when you use a power to advance the Outwit or Rescue goals.

+    []{.magical-specialty-id}

 Sanctuary of Sanctity